 Gibraltar Tax Obligations for Non-Resident Landlords

-• Rental income is assessed in Gibraltar even if you're tax resident elsewhere
+- Rental income is assessed in Gibraltar even if you are tax resident elsewhere

-• You may also have a reporting obligation in your country of residence (double taxation treaties will typically give you credit for tax paid in Gibraltar)
+- You may also have a reporting obligation in your country of residence; double taxation treaties typically give you credit for Gibraltar tax already paid

 Maintenance Reserves: Plan for the Unexpected

 Remote landlords should maintain a maintenance reserve, held either with the property manager or in a dedicated account, to cover emergency repairs without requiring international transfers and approval delays.
-A boiler failing, a pipe bursting, or a lock being changed after a lockout all require same-day or next-day responses that can't wait for an international wire.
+A boiler failing, a pipe bursting, or a lockout all require same-day or next-day responses that cannot wait for an international wire.

 Communication and Reporting Expectations